 To do otherwise would lead to improper reimbursement.
 As such, it’s very important that married couples communicate with each other on how they’ll handle QSEHRA reimbursement requests.

 Spousal benefit is a significant feature of the QSEHRA.

 Unlike with group health insurance, spouses can receive value from the QSEHRA regardless of their personal situation.
-To ensure all reimbursements are proper and tax-free, though, spouses should follow the rules outlined in this post.
+To ensure all reimbursements are tax advantaged or tax free, spouses should follow the rules outlined in this post.